analogdevicesinc/ai8x-training/README.md

   * `Flatten` functionality is available to convert 2D input data for use by fully connected layers, see [Fully Connected Layers](#Fully Connected \(Linear\) Layers).

   * When “flattening” two-dimensional data, the input dimensions (C×H×W) must satisfy H×W ≤ 256 and C ≤ 64.
+Pooling cannot be used at the same time as flattening.

   * Element-wise operators support from 2 up to 16 inputs.